Iron sharpening iron

 While we’re all wired differently, each of us certainly knows whether or not our plan of attack or method of approach is something that would make us personally want to try to do better or change – or whether our plan of approach would make us feel that we will never measure up anyhow, so why even try?

 When your spouse knows that you’re not trying to “set him straight”, he will usually want to hear what you say.
-When he knows that you honor and respect him, he will be more inclined to want to listen and to take your suggestions.
+He will be more inclined to want to listen and to take your suggestions when he knows that you honor and respect him.
 Sometimes posing an idea and allowing him to claim it as his own will help him shift from feeling that he’s being told what to do to finding a way on his own.

 The Hidden Picture